umutevren/snake_notprofsnake/README.md

 ## How to Play

 - Use arrow keys to control the snake's direction
-- Eat the red food to grow and score points
+- Eat the food to grow and score points
 - Avoid hitting yourself
 - Try to get the highest score possible!

+## Customization

+The game now includes color customization options:

+1. **Preset Themes**
+   - Classic: Green snake with red food (original theme)
+   - Neon: Bright green snake with magenta food
+   - Ocean: Cyan snake with orange food
+   - Sunset: Orange snake with yellow food

+2. **Custom Colors**
+   - Use the color pickers to set your own snake and food colors
+   - Changes are applied in real-time while playing
+   - Mix and match colors to create your perfect theme

 ## Play Online